 - Analyze Pull requests

-SonarQube categorizes Issues in the different type.
+SonarQube, having two main products as sonarlint and sonarqube, categorizes Issues in the different type.
 It displays the corresponding number of issues or a percentage value as per different categories.

 There are five different severity levels of Issues like blocker, critical, major, minor and info.